Muhammed-Gabdulkhay Kurbangaliev: Emigration

 In October 1920, Kolchak's army with the affiliated Bashkir troops suffered a major defeat, surrendering the city of Chita to the Red Army.
 Muhammed Kurbangaliev emigrated to Manchuria, where he attempted to bring together the émigré Bashkir and Turkic-speaking communities, arrange for traditional Islamic religious practices among them, support native-language instruction, acting as an Imam and mudarris (teacher).

 In 1924, moved to Japan, founded a Muslim community (mahallah called Islamiya) in Tokyo and became its religious leader.

 In 1927, opened a school for Japan's Muslims.

 In 1928, convened an all-Japan Muslims’ Congress.

 Opened print works which printed books in Arabic.

 Traveled extensively around the entire Japan preaching Islam, published several books about Turkic peoples and their histories.

 In 1932-1936, founded a Muslim community in Manchukuo, a medrese in Mukden, a publication called ”Япон Мөхбире” (Yapon Möxbire “Japan’s Herald” in Turkic languages).
 Published the first-ever Quran in the Far East.

 He developed relationships with Korean and Manchurian businessmen and established close personal relations with Japan's military leaders: Ogasawara Naganari, Nango Judiro, politicians Ōkuma Shigenobu, Tōyama Mitsuru (leader of Genyōsha).
 He also received funds from Japan's financial oligarchies to support his religious and public activities.

 On May 12, 1938, he opened the mosque "Islamiya" in Tokyo and became Japan's first Mufti.

 Japan's Muslim émigré community was involved in the international politics and promoted Japan's expansion in South-East Asia, seeing this as a means to liberate their ethnic homelands from the Communist rule.
 However, Muhammed Kurbangaliev's activities came to impede Japan's coherent policy toward the Muslim communities in and outside of the country, and the country's authorities arranged for his "voluntary departure" for Dalian, Manchuria.
+One of the reasons for his loss of influence was his close association with the Imperial Way Faction which was purged after the February 26 Incident in 1936.

 Muhammed Kurbangaliev advocated Islam's equal positions in Japan alongside other religions.
 In 1939, Japan's PM Hiranuma Kiichirō announced that Islam had equal rights in Japan with Buddhism and Christianity.